Ready to invest?

 Investment Target – how much do we need?

 Ideally we need to raise £164,000 in community shares.
-This would be in addition to a £90,000 grant we have applied for from Calderdale Council’s ring-fenced Affordable Housing Fund, we are expecting a decision in mid November..
+This would be in addition to a £90,000 grant we have applied for from Calderdale Council’s ring-fenced Affordable Housing Fund, we are expecting a decision in late November..

 The minimum we need to make the project work is £144,000, plus the £90,000 grant.